openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 match the next regular expression `^[a-zA-Z]([a-zA-Z0-9\-]+[\.]?)*[a-zA-Z0-9]$` and start with `openshift-`

 If anything fails to be validated, the config is rejected and an error is written to the logs.
-The PR with validation on operator side - https://github.com/openshift/insights-operator/pull/470
+The PR with validation on operator side - https://github.com/openshift/insights-operator/pull/483

 5. Insights Operator goes rule by rule and collects the requested data if corresponding conditions are met

+The new gathering functions and conditions are added the same way as any other code changes to insights-operator.
+The JSON schema also lives in the operator repo and is changed through the regular process.

 ### User Stories